jimporter/bfg9000/doc/reference/builtins.md

 variables](environment-vars.md#static-linking).

 !!! note
-    On Windows, this step will add a preprocessor macro on Windows named `LIB<NAME>_STATIC` that can be used for declaring public symbols.
-See [Building libraries on
-    Windows](../user/writing.md#building-libraries-on-windows) for an example of
+    This step will add a preprocessor macro named `LIB<NAME>_STATIC` that can be used for declaring public symbols.
+See [Symbol visibility in libraries](../user/writing.md#symbol-visibility-in-libraries) for an example
-    how to use this macro in your code.
+    of how to use this macro in your code.

 ### whole_archive(*name*, [*files*, \*, ..., [*extra_deps*]]) { #whole_archive }
 Availability: `build.bfg`